Homemade Chilli Oil Recipe

 Instructions

-2. Add the oil, and simmer on low heat for 5 minutes so that the spices gently infuse the oil with their flavour.
+2. Add the oil, and simmer on low heat for 5 minutes so the spices gently infuse the oil with their flavour.

 3. Set the oil aside to cool for 5 minutes.